 The Pelican 1637 provides two metal-reinforced areas for locks, and if you are going to lock expensive gear in an expensive case, it doesn't make sense to buy the cheapest locks available.
 While I can't say that I scoured the world looking for the best TSA lock, the one that caught my attention was the Nanuk 900 TSA-Approved Case Lock.

-The attractive Nanuk locks are materially substantial, weighing 3.1 oz (87.7 g) each and are relatively inexpensive.
+The attractive Nanuk locks are materially substantial, weighing 3.1 oz (87.7 g) each, and are relatively inexpensive.

 Yes, I know that some photographers use zip ties to lock their Pelican cases.
 While this technique works fine, it is easier to break into a zip-tied case than a TSA-locked case, I don't want to keep a supply of zip ties with me, and combination locks do not require a knife or wire-cutter to open.
-I expect that TSA will re-lock the case without instruction if they open it.
+I expect TSA to re-lock the case without instruction if they open it.

 Most photographers will find the Pelican 1637 Air Wheeled Hard Case the ultimate choice for checking cameras, lenses, and accessories when flying and for ground and water transport as well.
 When traveling with camera gear checked in the Pelican 1637 Air, there is no longer a stress or strategy to get overhead storage or fear of having a gate agent deciding that the bag will not fit on the plane.
 The Pelican 1637 Air provides significant protection for your expensive cameras, lenses, and accessories and peace of mind for you.